 this is one of the finest loop hikes in all of New England; ascend South Baldface, cross the ridge to North Baldface, and then visit Emerald Pool on your way out; blueberries galore in early August; access via marked trailhead in Evans Notch

 Falls on The Falling Waters Trail & Mt.
 Lincoln & Mt.
-Lafayette 8.9 mile
+Lafayette rating 8.9 mile

 loop